 I don’t mean to scare you but if you haven’t been on an expedition before you must be prepared for the challenges.
 Carrying all your gear, tent, clothes, food, etc. often means your pack will weigh around 40-50 pounds.
 Now, imagine hiking up to 10,000 feet with this load on your back via steep slopes, slippery scree, and harsh weather.

 For a fitness check, I recommend that climbers should be able to run a trail half marathon or hike 10-12 miles (16-19 km) while carrying 45 lbs.
 But, if you’re prepared and ready to level up your mountaineering skills, the payoff is access to a whole new type of terrain most people only dream about.

 Why All Women’s Glacier Training?

 Today, only about 1 in 10 big mountain climbers (peaks above 8,000m) are women.
 But from the research I’ve seen, and conversations I’ve had, there are more women who want to climb these mountains, yet aren’t.
 Why is there that gap?

 Traditionally, mountaineering has been a male-dominated environment, much like the corporate world.
 So I felt I needed to do something about it—and the best way to encourage female participation was to lead by example.
 That’s how I created AWExpeditions.

-During all-women’s climbing and mountaineering courses, there is a certain comfort and connectedness among ladies which is easily missed in co-ed camps.
+During an all-women’s climbing and mountaineering courses of Mount Shasta, there is a certain comfort and connectedness among ladies which is easily missed in co-ed camps.
 The dynamic is different, more open; I see women laughing, being themselves, and learning the craft with an innate affinity.
 And of course, the mountains can be transformative, and I believe more women should have the opportunity to experience this.
 To be able to help foster this is a privilege, and playing a part in this skill-development course is equally transforming for me.

 What Else Do You Need to Know About Climbing Mount Shasta?